jomavera/dataPipelineEMR/README.md

 1. Download data from https://drive.google.com/drive/folders/1bM4lJhssSqo8DGhv3cVBBbkWYhIvv-JO?usp=sharing and store it in `dags/data` directory.

+2. Upload I94 Immigration data to S3 bucket

+3. Set the name of the S3 bucket in `dags/transform_dag.py`

-2. Add your *Aws Access Key* and *Aws Secret Key* to `dags/scripts/transform.py` file.
+4. Add your *Aws Access Key* and *Aws Secret Key* to `dags/scripts/transform.py` file.

-3. Run `docker-compose up`
+5. Run `docker-compose up`

-4. On the web browser go to `localhost:8080`
+6. On the web browser go to `localhost:8080`

-5. Unpause *transform* DAG
+7. Unpause *transform* DAG

-6. Once the DAG was completed you can run query examples in `explore.ipynb`
+8. Once the DAG was completed you can run query examples in `explore.ipynb`

 ## Discussion